Pylons/pyramid_blogr/docs/project_structure.rst

 Since Pyramid tries its best to be a non-opinionated solution, we will have to decide which libraries we want for form handling and template helpers.
-For this tutorial, we will use the WTForms library and webhelpers package.
+For this tutorial, we will use the WTForms library and ``webhelpers2`` package.

 To make them dependencies of our application, we need to open the ``setup.py`` file and extend the ``requires`` section with additional packages.
 In the end,